 This prospectus includes industry position, forecasts, market size and growth and other data that we obtained or derived from internal company reports, independent third-party reports and publications, surveys and studies by third parties and other industry data.
 Some data are also based on good faith estimates, which are derived from internal company research or analyses or review of internal company reports as well as the independent sources referred to above.
 Although we believe that the information on which we have based these estimates of industry position and industry data are generally reliable, the accuracy and completeness of this information is not guaranteed, and we have not independently verified any of the data from third-party sources nor have we ascertained the underlying economic assumptions relied upon therein.
 Our internal reports have not been verified by any independent source.
-Statements as to industry data presented herein, these estimates involve risks and uncertainties and are subject to change based on various factors, including those discussed under the heading "Risk Factors" in this prospectus.
+Statements as to industry position are based on market data currently available.
+While we are not aware of any misstatements regarding the industry data presented herein, these estimates involve risks and uncertainties and are subject to change based on various factors, including those discussed under the heading "Risk Factors" in this prospectus.